 The internet is an ever present part of children's lives today.

-That's why it's important that children learn about internet safety (e-safety) and how to protect themselves online.
+That's why it's important that children learn about internet safety (online-safety) and how to protect themselves online.

 Support for children